Probate Q&A Series What steps must I follow to open an intestate estate in North Carolina when there is no valid will?

 Detailed Answer

-4. Secure a Bond, if Required.
-The court may require a bond to protect estate assets.
-The bond amount generally equals twice the estate’s value.
+3. Secure a Bond, if Required.
+The clerk may require a bond to protect estate assets.
+The bond amount is generally based on the value of the personal property and anticipated income of the estate, subject to statutory rules and exceptions.
 After obtaining the bond, submit proof to the clerk.
-The court then issues Letters of Administration.

 5. File an Inventory and Manage Estate Assets.
-Within three months of appointment, file a complete inventory of estate assets with the clerk.
+Within three months of qualification, file a complete inventory of estate assets with the clerk.
 Collect debts owed to the estate, pay valid debts and taxes, and preserve property for eventual distribution.

 6. Distribute Assets to Heirs.
 After debts, taxes, and expenses are paid, distribute remaining assets according to North Carolina’s intestacy rules.
-The distribution hierarchy depends on the surviving spouse, children, parents, and other relatives as outlined in Article 2.
+The distribution hierarchy depends on the surviving spouse, children, parents, and other relatives as outlined in Chapter 29 of the North Carolina General Statutes.

 Key Steps at a Glance